tommasorigon/India-SequentiaLogit/estimation.md

 ## Description

-In this tutorial we describe how to estimate the model we described in Section 3 of our paper.
-We implemented our algorithm in R, making use of the `Rcpp` and `RcppArmadillo` for the most computationally intensive steps.
+In this document we describe how to estimate the model we described in Section 3 of our paper.
+We implemented our algorithm in R, making use of the `Rcpp` and `RcppArmadillo` R packages for the most computationally intensive steps.
 The [R code](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/core_functions.R) is made available as well as the [C++](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/core_functions.cpp) code.

+**Important**.
+If you encounter error compiling the C++ code on a Mac Os X, this could be due to recent updates of the software `R` (version 3.4.0).
+Please refer to the [official R documentation](https://cloud.r-project.org/bin/macosx/tools/) for more details on this issue.

 The Gibbs sampler for our model is contained in the function called `fit_logit`, which we will use extensively later on.
 As a first step, we load in memory all the required libraries and we compile the C++ code.
-Moreover, we load in memory also the [previously cleaned](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/data-cleaning.md) dataset.
+Moreover, we load in memory also the previously obtained [`dataset`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/data-cleaning.md).

 The functions `logit_ranef`, `logit_ranef_spline` and `logit_ranefDP` allow to estimate the submodels described in Section 4.1 of the paper.
 The function `logit_ranefDP_spline` estimates the full model.
-All these functions are then wrapped by the global `fit_logit` function.
+All these functions  wrapped by the global `fit_logit` function.

 ```r